ajr-dev/post-install-script/README.md

 ### ZSH Mappings

 Write `alias` to get a list of all aliases declared, `alias -m "pattern"` to print aliases matching, specified pattern.
-You can see the ones defined by OMZ in their [Cheatsheet](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet).
+You can see the ones defined by OMZ in their [Cheatsheet](https://github.com/ohmyzsh/ohmyzsh/wiki/Cheatsheet) and in [common-aliases.zsh](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/common-aliases/common-aliases.plugin.zsh).
 You can use `lza` to list my ZSH aliases (mnemonic) which are defined in [zsh/aliases.zsh](zsh/aliases.zsh).
 Take a look at how [zsh autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) work.
 If you want some custom configuration write it in `~/.zshrc.local`.
 ZSH is configured in the [zshrc.symlink](zsh/zshrc.symlink) file, which will be symlinked to the home directory.
 You can navigate zsh with [vi-mode commands](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vi-mode).

 ### Git Mappings